 Burn Pit Exposure Symptoms & Health Effects

 With the various amounts and types of waste burned, the smoke released may be made up of any number of toxic chemicals.
 As a result, it is difficult to quantify exposure.
 Burn pit exposure affects each individual differently and may affect those exposed for long periods of time or with pre-existing asthma, lung, or heart conditions more severely.
-Symptoms and long-term effects from exposure also depend on the proximity to the burn pit, direction of the smoke, along with the length and frequency of exposure.
+Symptoms and long-term health issues from exposure also depend on the proximity to the burn pit, direction of the smoke, along with the length and frequency of exposure.

 - Reduced central nervous system function;